Scuba Diving Gran Canaria: boat dives on the southwest coast

 You can also stay longer than a week for a diving holiday in Gran Canaria

 I can even recommend staying longer than a week because you won´t get bored easily if you plan on scuba diving Gran Canaria.
-There is a lot to discover here, but definitely don´t skip the boat diving in the beautiful southwest coast!
-And click here for my post about whale- & dolphin watching on Gran Canaria in a way that respects and protects marine life.
+There is a lot to discover here, but definitely don´t skip the boat diving on the beautiful southwest coast!
+Click here for my post about whale- & dolphin watching on Gran Canaria in a way that respects and protects marine life.

 Roncadores or bastard grunts in the Canary Islands